rawildman/platoengine/README.md

 Plato uses [Spack](https://spack.io/) to facilitate and manage its installation.
 The Plato build instructions can be located in our [Wiki](https://github.com/platoengine/platoengine/wiki/Spack-Build-Instructions-develop).

 ### Branches
-There are two main branches of this repository; stable and master.
+There are two main branches of this repository:
 * **release-v0.1.0** - Most recent stable release of Plato.
 It may not be up to date with the latest features but it will be more tested.
 * **develop** - Constantly changing and may contain bugs.
 Checkout the develop branch if you are actively developing in Plato or want access to the latest and greatest features in Plato.